Acerca de

 NEXUS: Investigating Australian male expatriate, longer-term and frequent traveller social networks, knowledge, and practices in Southeast Asia to understand and respond to HIV and other STI acquisition.

 The issue: Over the last decade, HIV infections have increased in Western Australia amongst Australian men travelling, living and working overseas.
-Population mobility is a contributing factor with Southeast Asia (SEA) a common location of acquisition for expatriates, longer-term and frequent travellers (ELoFTs).
-Research points to the existence of strong Australian ELoFT culture and networks outside Australia yet there is little information regarding the local relationships formed by ELoFTs and the effects that culture and social networks have on their health.
+Population mobility is a contributing factor, with Southeast Asia (SEA) a common location of acquisition for expatriates longer-term and frequent travellers (ELoFTs).
+Research points to strong Australian ELoFT culture and networks outside Australia.
+Yet,there is little information regarding the local relationships formed by ELoFTs and the effects of culture and social networks on their health.

-Project summary: Using mixed methods, the research examines the impact of population mobility and migration as drivers of HIV and other STI acquisition amongst ELoFTs to SEA.
+Project summary: The research uses mixed methods to examine the impact of population mobility and migration as drivers of HIV and other STI acquisition amongst ELoFTs to SEA.
 The project is particularly interested in transnational health practices, knowledge, behaviours and social network processes.
-The intended outcome is to determine how networks may be harnessed for effective public health interventions to address HIV and other STIs, particularly via peer education and social influence; a cornerstone of Australia’s historical HIV response.
+The intended outcome is determining how networks may be harnessed for effective public health interventions to address HIV and other STIs, particularly via peer education and social influence, a cornerstone of Australia’s historical HIV response.

-Relevance for practice and policy: Project findings have contributed to the development of a more cohesive and national response to the issue of HIV and population mobility as it relates to ELoFTs.
-The research provides the opportunity to develop novel ways of thinking about the application of grounded theory and symbolic interactionism and sense-making about changes to the HIV epidemic and those at risk.
+Relevance for practice and policy: Project findings have contributed to a more cohesive and national response to the issue of HIV and population mobility as it relates to ELoFTs.
+The research provides the opportunity to develop novel ways of thinking about applying grounded theory ,symbolic interactionism and sense-making about changes to the HIV epidemic and those at risk.
 NEXUS makes recommendations for further social and intervention research targeting expatriates and frequent or longer-term travellers and provides input into strategies that may be more or less effective for health promotion service delivery.

 What progress has the project made?